Agarose gel electrophoresis: Equipment, Principle, Protocol and Applications:

 Some precautions are necessary for performing agarose gel electrophoresis:

-- Agarose powder is hazardous hence always wear gloves, face mask and goggles while preparing of an agarose gel.
+- Agarose powder is hazardous hence always wear gloves, face mask, and goggles while preparing an agarose gel.

 - During the boiling of agarose wear oven-gloves (heat resistant).
 Do not use plastic gloves, it will burn your hand.

-- EtBr is a carcinogenic and mutagenic therefore take necessary precautions.
+- EtBr is carcinogenic and mutagenic therefore take necessary precautions before handling it.

 Can we make the electrophoresis instrument in our lab? think about it and let me know in the comment box.